Let’s make a quick distinction: maintaining PCI DSS compliance isn’t the same as maintaining the...

 Further, it can be assumed there will always be potentially serious flaws and bugs in any new software application or operating system.
 The Center for Internet Security issued no less than three major advisories during the month of January 2018 alone regarding vulnerabilities in apps running PHP programming language, Google Android OS, and Microsoft software and operating systems.

-Why are IT security best practices still being overlooked?
+Why are cybersecurity best practices still being overlooked?

 There are several reasons ranging from antiquated cybersecurity postures (in which the organization believes it will not be affected by a serious breach), inadequate IT resources, failure to apply software patches in a timely manner, and lack of security awareness training.